J-Sanderson/100-days-of-code/log-round2.md

 **Today's Progress:** Looking for some resources for random dungeon generation.
 [This](http://bigbadwofl.me/random-dungeon-generator/) may help, also [this](http://www.roguebasin.com/index.php?title=Dungeon-Building_Algorithm).
 Tried doing some basic setup, so far I can generate an initial chamber but I'm still unsure which one to go for...

 **Thoughts:** I keep on feeling really intimidated.
 Is too much going on at once?
 It's okay.
 I have this.
-It's okay.
+It's okay. (okay admittedly I'm trying to focus through the odd minor panic attack but long story... small progress is progress.)

 ### Day 22: October 24/10/17